 Complaints and Discipline

-CPA Manitoba is not a civil court and does not provide a fee dispute mediation service nor does it have the power to order restitution to third parties.
+CPA Manitoba is not a civil court, does not provide a fee dispute mediation service nor does it have the power to order restitution to third parties.
 Anyone with such complaints or concerns is encouraged to try to resolve the matter directly with the member or firm involved.
-Our members in public practice are required to carry professional liability insurance in order to protect the public in the event of errors and the like on the part of the member.
+Members who are providing public accounting or regulated services are required to carry professional liability insurance in order to protect the public in the event of errors and the like on the part of the member.